Schnol's theorem and spectral properties of massless Dirac operators with scalar potentials: Introduction

 in (\ref{eq:do3d}).
 The potential $q$ is a real-valued function on ${\mathbb R}^d$, where $d=2$ or $d=3$, respectively.
 The operators $H_2$ and $H_3$ differ from the standard Dirac operator in that they lack a mass term, usually represented by an additional anti-commuting matrix: $\sigma_3$ for the two-dimensional case and

 for the three-dimensional case, where $I$ is a $2\times2$ identity matrix.

 The purpose of the present paper is twofold.
 Firstly, we establish Schnol's theorem for $H_d$, $d=2$ and $3$, under minimal assumptions on $q$.
 Schnol's theorem for Schr\"odinger operators is well-known (cf. \cite[p.21]{CFKS}); it asserts that an energy with polynomially bounded eigensolution belongs to the spectrum of the Schr\"odinger operator.
 In this context, we would like to mention some recent works on Schnol's theorem for generators of Dirichlet forms, cf. \cite{BMLS}, \cite{HK} and \cite{LSV}.
 To our knowledge, however, the present paper is the first to establish Schnol's theorem for Dirac operators.
 Secondly, we shall show that $\sigma(H_d) = \mathbb R$ under minimal assumptions on $q$ as before.
 We shall not require any restriction on the growth or decay of the potential $q$ at infinity.
-We have two motivations for the latter purpose mentioned above.
-First, the spectrum of the one-dimensional massless Dirac operator

-covers the whole real axis and is purely absolutely continuous whenever $q \in {\mathsf L}^1_{loc}(\mathbb R, \, \mathbb R)$.
-This surprising fact was first pointed out by one of the authors in \cite{KMS-1}.
-By separation in spherical polar coordinates, this result also implies that $\sigma(H_d)= \mathbb R$ if $q$ is rotationally symmetric.
-Second, it is believed that the energy spectrum of graphene, in which electron transport is governed by a two-dimensional Dirac equation without a mass term, has no bandgap (zero bandgap); see \cite{BTB}, \cite{DSDLA}, \cite{NG}.
-For these reasons, it is natural to make an attempt to show that $\sigma(H_d) = \mathbb R$ under minimal assumptions on $q$.
+The study of the spectrum of massless Dirac operators in the two- and three-dimensional case is intriguing, as the behaviour of these operators differs fundamentally from the more familiar cases of Schr\"odinger operators and Dirac operators with mass.
+The spectrum of the one-dimensional massless Dirac operator